Timing to shot and audio are key aspects of the subtitling process which contribute to the ease at which subtitles are consumed by members.

 6: Forced narratives for on-screen text

-Forced narratives which translate on-screen text should mimic the timing of the on-screen text and be perfectly in sync.
-For trailers with on-screen text and fast edits, this may mean breaking the minimum and maximum duration rules to ensure synchronicity.
+- Forced narratives which translate on-screen text should mimic the timing of the on-screen text and be perfectly in sync.
+Apply these timings as far as the maximum duration and minimum duration rules permit.